What is Insurance Law?

 There are two types of insurance: public and private.
 Public insurance programs are run by the government and include social security, Medicare, and Medicaid.
 Private insurance is the most common type and is run by private companies.
-It includes homeowners, car, health, life, and disability insurance.
+There are many things in which you can have an insurable interest and that can be covered by insurance, including homeowners, car, health, life, and disability insurance.

 Homeowners insurance is designed to offer financial protection if your physical house or your personal belongings are destroyed by something like a fire.
 Your policy might not cover every natural disaster, so you may want to consider purchasing additional coverage.
 For example, flood insurance or earthquake insurance are common add-ons.

 Most states require drivers to carry at least some auto insurance to protect other drivers from financial loss in the case of an accident.
-This type of insurance can offer financial protection if your car is damaged or stolen, and it can help you pay for others’ damages or injuries if you are involved in an accident.
+This type of insurance can offer financial protection if your car is damaged or stolen.
+Auto liability insurance can help you pay for others’ damages or injuries if you are involved in an accident.

 Health care insurance is designed to help you cover the costs of general medical care and surgeries.
 This area of insurance is subject to a lot of change because of its public components; many areas of health insurance law are regulated by the government, which offers health insurance plans to qualifying individuals.

 Unlike other types of insurance, life insurance offers financial protection to people other than the insured.
 When the insured party dies, these insurance plans provide support to third parties, often family members (beneficiaries).
 The insured party can select plans that range from termed support—usually 10 to 20 years—to permanent support.